bpiwowar/papercite/readme.txt

 == Installation ==

 1. download the zip file and extract the content of the zip file into a local folder
-2. local bibtex files should be copied in papercite/data/ directory
-3. upload the folder papercite into your wp-content/plugins/ directory
+2. upload the folder papercite into your wp-content/plugins/ directory
-4. log in the wordpress administration page and access the Plugins menu
+3. log in the wordpress administration page and access the Plugins menu

-5. activate papercite
+Then, you should activate papercite.

+Bibtex and PDF files are, since version 0.2.3, stored in the papercite-data folder in wp-content/plugins
+2. local bibtex files should be copied in papercite-data/bib directory

 == Frequently Asked Questions ==